raphaelletseng/astro-blog/src/content/posts/mtl_cafes/mtl-cafes.md

 ---
 title: "27 Places to Find Great Warm Drinks in Montreal"
 published: 2025-01-27
-description: 'A map of some of my favourite cafes in Montreal'
+description: 'A map of some of my favourite cafes in Montreal, inspired by Oliver Strand, Larry Buchanan, and Nilkanth Patel'
 image: './coffee2.png'
 tags: [maps]
 category: 'just for fun'